The future world of workPrint publication

 - Technology and automation – Investing in technology, automating processes and digitalisation may have already been on the agenda, but the current situation has only added to the case for greater and faster investment.
 Automation and technology can lead to greater capacity, greater monitoring and data collection, and less room for error.
 This links to the suggestion of up-skilling the workforce and seeking to recruit those who have the skills needed to create this technology, operate and analyse new technology.
 Such advances will allow even more roles to be carried out remotely (including those which no-one would have previously considered capable of being carried out remotely, such as production line operators).

 - Motivating and incentivising the workforce – In this uncertain time, people can struggle to feel motivated.
 It’s therefore important that employers think about how they can make employees feel valued and bring teams together – virtual social engagements such as group exercise classes and quizzes look set to replace traditional team days out!
 Employers will also want to consider fair remuneration and reward for those who have been key in keeping the business running.
 Given that cash is likely to be tight, thought should be given to non-cash benefits and even equity/LTIP arrangements for key workers who the business needs to retain to ensure success.
 This is also consistent with the concept of “stakeholder capitalism” that has been discussed at places such as Davos.
+Read our recent article on employee and stakeholder engagement, and why businesses should prioritise social, environmental and ethical considerations.

 - Mental health and wellbeing – Many of us will be blurring the lines between work and home life, so managers will need to ensure they are engaging with staff and consider ways of ensuring employees are taking regular breaks and holidays.
 There’s also the potential long-term impact on mental health, which employers should prepare for by encouraging employees to talk and share positive experiences, as well as putting in place comprehensive employee assistance programmes.
 This should be coupled with good old-fashioned communication, in whatever form that takes!
 Read our Mental Health Awareness week article for some top-tips and recommendations for businesses.